PaloAltoNetworks/terraform-ansible-intro/docs/deployment.md

 $ gcloud compute instances list
 ```

 SSH into the firewall using the fully qualified hostname of the instance.
-You may need to wait a few moments for the firewall to finish booting up.
+You may need to wait a few minutes for the firewall to finish booting up.
+If you receive a `Connection refused` response or are prompted for a password the VM-Series instance has not fully booted yet.
+Hit **Ctl-C** and wait few moments before trying again.

+---
+**NOTE:** Feel free to read the [Terraform Bankground](terraform-background) section to learn more about Terraform while you're waiting.

+---

 ```bash
 $ ssh admin@<INSTANCE>.<ZONE>.<PROJECT>
 ```

----
-**NOTE:** If you receive a `Connection refused` response or are prompted for a password the VM-Series instance has not fully booted yet.
-Hit **Control-C** and wait few moments before trying again.
-Feel free to read the [Terraform Bankground](terraform-background) section to learn more about Terraform while you're waiting.

----

 Once successfully logged in and presented with a CLI prompt you must set the administrative password for the VM-Series firewall.